zju3dv/NIID-Net/README.md

 Contact
 -
-Please open an issue or contact Jundan Luo (<luojundan@zju.edu.cn>) if you have any questions or any feedback.
+Please open an issue or contact Jundan Luo (<jl3752@bath.ac.uk>) if you have any questions or any feedback.